vchavda22/ds_CarPrice_Audi/README.md

   ## Model Performance

-  The Random Forest model far outperformed the other approaches on the test and validation sets.
+  The Random Forest model outperformed the other approaches on the test and validation sets.

    * Random Forest : MAE = 4.1
-   * Linear Regression : MAE = 18.7
+   * Linear Regression : MAE = 4.6
-   * Ridge Regression : MAE = 18.9
+   * Ridge Regression : MAE = 4.6

-  ## Productionisation
-In this step, a flask API endpoint that was hosted on a local webserver was built.
-This was done following a TDS tutorial in the reference section above.
-The API endpoint takes in a request with a list of values from a job listing and returns an estimated salary.